HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/enable_dam.md

-# Enabling DAM
+# Enabling and disabling DAM

 This document outlines configurations to enable and disable Digital Asset Management (DAM) in HCL Digital Experience (DX) Compose using the `values.yaml` file.
 DAM is used for managing web-ready digital assets such as images or videos to be used in content and sites built with HCL DX.

 ## DAM configuration

-Refer to the following sample snippet for configuring the DX Web Engine server to enable DAM:
+Refer to the following sample snippet for configuring the DX WebEngine server to enable DAM:

 ```yaml
 applications: